 Occupational distance is the distance between one occupation and another where occupations are ranked on a hierarchy of social status.
-Social standards accord different prestige to persons in different occupations.
-These prestige differences account for vertical occupational distances.
+Prestige differences account for vertical occupational distances.
 The occupational distance concept is central to studies of social mobility because it permits some measurement of the extent of mobility.
 Occupational distance is therefore an important measurement in determining the relevance of social mobility.

 Brulhart et al. (2006) use data on individual workers to estimate the impact of Intra-Industry Trade (IIT) on both the sectoral distance and occupational distance which a worker moves when trade expands, conditioning for a range of other industrial and worker characteristics.
 In their industry level regressions, their results are less strong when their occupational mobility variables is used to measure adjustment.
 However, when individual level data is used, increases in marginal intra-industry trade significantly reduce both the sectoral distance and occupational distance of worker moves.